 This is a quality that a UX designer must possess.
-S/he should be able to understand users' heart over mind decisions.
-A designer must be able to gauge the user's next move based on the actions he/she takes while being on the application.
+S/he should be able to understand users’ heart-over-mind decisions.
+A designer must be able to gauge the user’s next move based on the actions they take while being on the application.

 This is yet another quality that a UX designer needs to possess.
-The reason being, they have to express through their design how a user feels about the application.
-A UX designer should be able to simplify complicated things and express them in the simplest way possible.
+The reason is they have to express through their design how a user feels about the application.
+A UX designer should be able to simplify complicated things and tell them in the simplest way possible.

 Another quality that a UX designer must possess is the knowledge of typography.
-An important component of a mobile app design is typography.
+A vital component of a mobile app design is typography.
 The placement of text and the font can leave a long-lasting impression on the user.
 Hence, knowing about typography & trends is an important skill to possess in a UX designer.

-Now that we know what skills and knowledge you need to possess for being a UX designer let us look at the step-by-step mobile app design process that you should follow.
+Now that we know what skills and knowledge you need to be a UX designer, let us look at the step-by-step mobile app design process you can follow.

-Additionally, the approach may vary from company to company; some may have their in-house strategy towards the approach, while others may choose to outsource the same to a designing company.
-But, the below-mentioned steps will help you in succeeding in the process effectively.
+Additionally, the approach may vary from company to company; some may have their in-house strategy towards the method, while others may choose to outsource the same to a designing company.
+But, the below-mentioned steps will help you succeed in the process effectively.

 Step 1: Understand the process, audience, project goal… everything.